Saturday, July 30, 2011

 The Blossoming of Judy Jones: FOUR FRIGHTENED PEOPLE (1934)

-So while not officially an adaptation of a play, FOUR FRIGHTENED PEOPLE makes sense when you imagine it that way.
-We must read the palm of this film like a reverse fortune teller: one went to the theater in the 1920s to see what silent sinema couldn't give them, a story wherein people actually speak, and hot live girls the menfolk could lust after via opera glasses.
+So while not officially an adaptation of a play, FOUR FRIGHTENED PEOPLE makes sense when you imagine it in this context.
+We must read the palm of this film like a reverse fortune teller: one went to the theater in the 1920s to see what silent cinema couldn't give them, a story wherein people actually speak, and to see hot live girls in sarongs so the menfolk in the audience could lust after them via opera glasses.
 Jungle films allowed, nay enforced, a strict dissolution of the then extreme moral code.
 One simply couldn't sleep in separate bedrooms when on the jungle floor with snakes and tiger and lusty skulking natives all around.
-And good luck trying to keep your full-body swimsuit intact should you stumble on a swimming pool or waterfall.
+It was too hot to wear a corset, and good luck trying to keep your full-body swimsuit intact should you stumble on a swimming pool or waterfall.

-Now you get the picture, and it's one that's been clouded in modern society by the opening up of strict sexual taboos.
-Who cares about waterfalls these days?
-Now you can be gay and interracial in public; now you can sleep with a girl in a hotel room and not need a marriage certificate or have to worry about the hotel detective barging in; you don't have shotgun-toting fathers dragging you to the all-night justice of the peace.
-You don't need to be lost in the jungle or stranded in a remote corner of the tropics to be 'free' to let your hair down, take your glasses off, or fall in love with... gasp... a poesy-spouting simp like Herbert Marshall.
+Now you get the picture, and it's one that's been clouded in the misty waterfall of modern society.
+Who cares about waterfalls and chimps swiping your threads these days?
+Now you can be gay and interracial in public; now you can sleep with a girl in a hotel room and not need a marriage certificate or have to worry about the hotel detective barging in; you don't have shotgun-toting fathers dragging you to the all-night justice of the peace; you don't need to be lost in the jungle or stranded in a remote corner of the tropics to be 'free' to let your hair down, take your glasses off, or fall in love with... gasp... a poesy-spouting Herbert Marshall.

-There's a great gag where the rich old matron is taken hostage for a sack of rice equivalent to her weight (which is why the chose her instead of Colbert's Judy Jones, with her skinny but shapely arms) to be delivered in a month (or they eat her) - and the matron might give you the impression she's a pushover, but she's a saint!
-I've never agreed with a crazy old society committee type, but I'm all for planned parenthood, and it's a nice bit of inverted morality (going against the code by implying the need to use protection if you're going to be tumbling in the jungle).
-She also gives Judy her makeup bag before she departs (with her little dog too) and as the remaining three move closer and closer to Edenic savagery, Judy Jones stumbles on permanents, facials, and the freedom of needing to use glasses.
+There's a great gag where the rich old matron is taken hostage for a sack of rice equivalent to her weight (which is why they chose her instead of Colbert's Judy Jones, with her skinny but shapely arms) to be delivered in a month (or they eat her) - and the matron might give you the impression she's a pushover, but she's a saint!
+I've never agreed with a crazy old society committee type before, but I'm all for planned parenthood, and it's a nice bit of inverted morality (going against the code by implying the need to use protection if you're going to be tumbling in the jungle rather than just lecturing against it).
+The matron also gives Judy her makeup bag before she departs (with her little dog too) and as the remaining three move closer and closer to Edenic savagery, Judy Jones stumbles on lipstick, eyeliner, facials, and, one imagines, contact lenses.
 Out of nowhere come wooden cups and things that might take one some little time to make if they didn't have a massive crew of technicians just out of frame.

-So while the BLUE LAGOON / CASTAWAY fantasia has been recently forgotten not just due to loosened it at least survives as our fantasy of life without cell phones Now that we've so overrun the globe that 'getting away from it all' isn't an option even in fantasy, the only way to imagine getting out from under the suffocating flag of debt and demand is to bring the whole edifice down in an apocalyptic crash.
-Weather the storm through to the end and be free to roam, hunt, and take whatever junk you can find without worrying if you can afford it, living debt-free, and most of all, shooting back and shooting often, fishing without a license, and drinking and driving, all without guilt or anxiety.
+So while the BLUE LAGOON / CASTAWAY fantasia has been forgotten in the last 20 years thanks to loose morals, it may in the future re-emerge as our fantasy of life without cell phones Now that we've so overrun the globe that 'getting away from it all' isn't an option even in fantasy, the only way to imagine getting out from under the suffocating flag of debt and demand is to bring the whole edifice down in an apocalyptic crash, so you might be free to roam, hunt, and take whatever junk you can find without worrying if you can afford it, living debt-free, and most of all, shooting back and shooting often, fishing without a license, and drinking and driving, all without guilt or anxiety.

-But thank god we still have these relics, these outstretched palms ready to predict the past with, this breadcrumb trail down through the years to an era when escape was as simple as de-boating a plague-stricken ocean liner in the dead of night.
+Until all that happens, we still have these relics, these outstretched palms ready to predict the past, this breadcrumb trail down through the years to an era when fantasy was attainable merely by escaping from a plague-stricken ocean liner in the dead of night.
 The funky aroma of the jazz age lingers all over FOUR FRIGHTENED PEOPLE, and if it seems static, just imagine you're watching it on Broadway, and the close-ups are seen through your trusty opera glasses.
 Now maybe you understand the appeal that silly waterfall scene might have onstage.
 Now that's a blossoming, am I right, bud?

 Thursday, July 28, 2011